Rafels/Assignment-2/Assignment2_s929574.md

 #Assignment 2

 ##Problem 1
-####Write a C++ program to sort an array of numbers in an ascending order and descending order based on user’s choice and display them.
+####Write a C++ program to sort an array of numbers in an ascending order and descending order based on userâ€™s choice and display them.

 ```c++